andreacappelletti97/cloudsimplus_hw1/README.md

 2 | 50 | 3100 | 40 | 0.125
 3 | 33 | 4400 | 60 | 0.122
 4 | 25 | 5750 | 40 | 0.06

+Following this metric results we obtain that in this scenario it is more efficient in terms of execution time and total cost running 1 VM at 100% CPU utilization.

+But again, several other important factors we have to take in consideration before making the most suitable choice for our Cloud provider and minimise the risk of overprovisioning and underprovisioning resources.

 ### Observations